bhupal4all/angularjs2/README.md

 * correct the routing configuration
 * Routes array needs to have `path`, `name` and `component`
 * use name while calling the route at `routerLink`

+### Uncaught ReferenceError: System is not defined - when you reload the page from navigated route
+* This would come becuase, we havent used any specific routing strategy
+* as there is no specific strategy, on restart, request would interprets wrongly
+* instead of navigated path, request would interpret at page request which is not exist
+* To fix this issue, we need to use Location Strategy which is __Hash__